-It is the responsibility of the student, department (chair, graduate program coordinator, academic adviser, and graduate program assistant) and the supervisory committee to make sure that a student is making satisfactory academic progress.
+It is the responsibility of the student, department (chair, graduate program coordinator, academic advisor, and graduate program assistant) and the supervisory committee to make sure that a student is making satisfactory academic progress.

 Physics Department Guidelines on Satisfactory Progress

-The above typical Ph.D. timeline and Program Sequence sections serve as guide to deter- mine whether you are making satisfactory progress.
+The above typical Ph.D.
+Timeline and the Program Sequence sections serve as guide to determine whether you are making satisfactory progress.
 Students must be making satisfactory progress to continue their Teaching and/or Research Assistantships.

 - The Master's Review must be passed prior to the start of the third year.

-- All students are expected to have found a research home and a doctoral adviser in our graduate program before their third year.
+- All students are expected to have found a research home and a doctoral advisor before their third year in our graduate program.

 - All students are expected to meet regularly, at least quarterly, with their faculty advisors.

-- All students are expected to be enrolled in Physics 600/800, starting in the Winter of their rst year.
+- All students are expected to be enrolled in Physics 600/800, starting in the Winter of their first year.